frippz/frippz.se/_posts/2016-02-10-experimenting-with-better-legibility for-dyslectics.md

 ---
-title: Experimenting with better legibility for dyslectics
+title: Experimenting with better legibility for dyslexics
 description: An quick experiment to improve legibility for people with dyslexia
 tags: accessibility,dyslexia
 layout: post
 published: 2016-02-10
 ---

-This morning, [Heydon Pickering](http://www.heydonworks.com) posted a link to an article detailing how special typefaces for dyslectics basically don’t work as expected.
+This morning, [Heydon Pickering](http://www.heydonworks.com) posted a link to an article detailing how special typefaces for dyslexics basically don’t work as expected.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Fonts &quot;for dyslexics&quot; is not inclusive design.
 More like target marketing.
 And it doesn&#39;t work. <a href="https://t.co/HS8JxwPpt6">https://t.co/HS8JxwPpt6</a></p>&mdash; Heydon (@heydonworks) <a href="https://twitter.com/heydonworks/status/697342047833976832">February 10, 2016</a></blockquote>